gyselroth/balloon/rfc/rfc1-End-To-End_Encryption.md

 * Connect multiple clients which actually acts as a backup since all data can be encrypted by each client.
 * Creating a recovery key and store safely somewhere safe.

+Once there are at least two setup devices the user still can access its data and connecting new clients.
+However it is recommended to have at least three devices or at least one device with a recovery key.

 ## Restrictions